 Founded in 2007, the Richmond Center for Visual Arts acts as an anchor for the presentation and interpretation of contemporary art and design on the campus of Western Michigan University, within the city of Kalamazoo, and throughout the southwest Michigan area.
 Dynamic, diverse, and devoted exclusively to the art of today, the mission of the Richmond Center is to spark conversation and sustain dialogue about the social, political, aesthetic, and cultural role of art in the 21st century.
 Free and open to the public, the Richmond Center for Visual Arts hosts 10,000 visitors annually.

-While the Albertine Monroe-Brown Gallery space typically hosts expansive solo and group exhibitions, the more intimate Rose Netzorg & James Wilfred Kerr Gallery highlights the work of Frostic School of Art faculty as well as regional artists and special exhibitions comprised of selection from the University Art Collection, which includes an outstanding print collection.
-Employed primarily as an object-based teaching collection, the Frostic School of Art print collection encompass traditional and contemporary printmaking techniques, including work by such artists as Robert Rauschenberg, Jasper Johns, Sol LeWitt, Claes Oldenburg, Cy Twombly, Ann Hamilton, Ruth Root, Chakai Booker, Alfredo Jaar, Joyce Pensanto, Catherine Opie, and Emma Amos, among many others.
+While the Albertine Monroe-Brown Gallery space typically hosts expansive solo and group exhibitions, the more intimate Rose Netzorg & James Wilfred Kerr Gallery highlights the work of Frostic School of Art faculty as well as visiting artists and special exhibitions comprised of selections from our University Art Collection, which includes an outstanding print collection.
+Employed primarily as an object-based teaching collection, the Frostic School of Art print collection encompass traditional and contemporary printmaking techniques, including work by such artists as Robert Rauschenberg, Jasper Johns, Sol LeWitt, Claes Oldenburg, Cy Twombly, Ann Hamilton, Rina Banerjee, Chakai Booker, Alfredo Jaar, Joyce Pensanto, Catherine Opie, and Emma Amos, among many others.

 With nearly 1,000 square feet of exhibition space, the DeVries Student Art Gallery qualifies as one of RCVA’s most vivacious exhibition spaces.
 Ranging from BFA thesis shows to individual student projects and group exhibitions from areas including art education, photography and intermedia, sculpture, graphic design, and printmaking, exhibitions in the DeVries Gallery provide an essential professional practice experience for Frostic School of Art students.